If you’re a foodie or just love the hospitality industry, opening up a restaurant is an extremely rewarding process, but it’s also just as exhausting.

 As well as this, competitor analysis will enable you to identify promising locations within the area, and gives you an idea of what concepts could succeed there.

-Once you have carried out your market research, you need to think about what type of restaurant you want to open.
+Once you have carried out your market research, the next stage in our guide on how to open a restaurant is for you to consider what type of restaurant you want to open.

-In determining your concept, you’ll need to consider:
+In determining your concept, you’ll need to think about:

-- Whether you want to open a traditional restaurant or opt for a more innovative concept
+- Whether you want to open a traditional restaurant or opt for opening a vegan restaurant

 - The type of cuisine you would like to serve